AlanRynne/MPDA_18-AlanGit/input/paper.md

 1. No straight forward solution.
     1. Only for rotational surfaces (surfaces with evenly distributed meridian curves).
 2. **But** a first-order approximation of this distance can be approximated:

+The method proposed in @Pottmann2010-ku is based on the calculation of *Jacobi Fields*, vector fields perpendicular to a geodesic that approximate the distance between one geodesic and the next in an infinitesimal distance.

 Starting at time $t=0$ with a geodesic curve $g(s)$, parametrized by arc-length $s$, and let it move within the surface.
 A snapshot at time $t=\varepsilon$ yields a geodesic $g^+$ near $g$.